 Talking on the phone

-There’s something about not seeing a person face to face that makes communication a little more difficult if you’re not used to it.
+There’s something about not seeing a person face to face that makes communication a little more difficult if you’re not used to it and this is a major example of why learning French is hard.
 Without body language and facial expressions, words are just words and that’s why telephone conversations can sometimes be nerve wracking.
 When I first arrived in France, I’d do everything possible to avoid talking to someone on the phone.
 But now it’s gotten a lot easier, and usually the pharmacy or pizza place knows me by my accent and they know exactly why I’m calling.

 Trying to write down someone’s phone number on the first try